sdil/personal-blog/content/projects/index.md

 toc: true
 ---

-These are list of weekend projects I did for fun and learning.
+These are the list of weekend projects I did for fun and learning.

-## Voting Serveless - Aug 2020
+## Voting Serverless - Aug 2020

 ![voting serverless](voting-serverless.png)